microieva/farmers-database/README.md

 ## Description

 Fill in a membership form.
+Add member details to the list.
 See and search the name list.
-Choose a name from the list, view more details.
+Choose a name from the list to view more details or delete the member you selected.
+The application has local storage implementation.

 ## See Demo